WorldDownTown/RangeSeekSlider/README.md

 #### `handleBorderColor`
 If set it will update the color of the handle borders.
 Default is `tintColor`.

+### `initialColor`
+The color of the entire slider when the handle is set to the minimum value and the maximum value.
+Default is nil.

 #### `disableRange`
 If true, the control will mimic a normal slider and have only one handle rather than a range.